 10. Jason Terry’s Shorts

-Jason Terry wears the shorts of the team he is going to play the following day.
 US NBA player Jason Terry has a pair of shorts from every team in the NBA.
 The night before a game, he wears the teams pair of shorts he will be playing, to bed.
+Now that is a sporting superstition for the record books.

 11. Steven Waugh’s hanky

-Steve Waugh always carried a red hanky in his pocket when he played.
+A sporting superstitions of Steve Waugh was to always carry a red hanky in his pocket when he played.
 Apparently Steve Waughs Grandfather gave him a red hanky for good luck and he ended up carrying it in his pocket for each and every match he played.
 He was the most capped Test Cricket player in history before he retired in 2004.

 12. Rafael Nadal’s Rituals